AngeloFrangione/libospl-deprecated/docs/index.md

 ### What is libospl ?

 libospl is a fast C library for easily managing a photolibrary.
-You can use libospl to manage your folders, albums, photos, import folders of photos.
-It will generate automaticly a thumbnail and put the photos in the place.
-All informations are stored into an sqlite3 database.
+You can use libospl to manage and import your folders, albums, and photos.
+It will automatically generate a thumbnail and put the photos in the correct place.
+All information is stored in an sqlite3 database.

 ### Example
 ```c
 #include <ospl.h>